WadhwaniAI/StudentDropoutEWS/README.md

 <details>
 <summary><span style="font-size: 24px">🎯 Inference</span></summary>

-- To run inference on a new dataset, execute `main.py` using `'infer` mode as illustrated below.
+- To run inference on a new dataset, execute `main.py` using `infer` mode as illustrated below.
-- Input dataframe is appended with predicted probabilities and saved in the given experimental directory (`exp_dir`).
+- Input dataframe is appended with predicted probabilities and saved in `exp_dir`.

 ```
 python -m src.main --config_source <path/to/config> --mode train